 So, What’s Their Origin?

-Guinea pigs originated from South America.
+Guinea pigs originated in South America.
 They reside in rocky regions, edges of woodlands, and grassy flatlands.
-A group of guinea pigs comprises around ten grown-ups (a couple of sows, one boar, and their young ones).
+A group of guinea pigs comprises around 10 adults (a couple of sows, one boar, and their young ones).
 They live in holes belonging to other creatures or burrows formed in thick vegetation.
 Although they are diurnal (active in the daytime) as pets, they’re nocturnal in the wild (active at night).
 They search for food among a wide array of plant materials.
 Also, they must keep away from numerous attacks from birds.

 Guinea pigs began to become domesticated around 2000 B.C. in the Andes region.
-The Andes is located on the western side of South America in an area that’s known today as Bolivia and Peru.
-Initially, they were reared to provide food.
-Nonetheless, some people began keeping them as pets for their kids.
+The Andes is located on the western side of South America in an area known today as Bolivia and Peru.
+Initially, they were reared to provide food, but some people began keeping them as pets for their children.

-Usually, you could not buy or sell guinea pigs; they were presented as gifts, particularly as wedding presents.
+At this time, you could not buy or sell guinea pigs.
+They were presented as gifts, particularly for weddings.
 They were also given as presents to special visitors or kids.
 They would mostly be kept in the kitchen, where they were free to loiter around the household.

-Origin of the Name “Guinea Pigs”
+Origin of the Name “Guinea Pig”

 The origin of the guinea pig’s name is still unknown.
 These small friends are neither from Guinea nor are they pigs!
-Numerous hypotheses attempt to explain where the name “guinea pigs” came from.
-All of them have a bit of uniqueness.
+Numerous hypotheses attempt to explain where the name “guinea pig” came from.
 For example, there’s a possibility that the name “guinea” was referring to their foreign and costly nature as pets.
 Perhaps, they cost a guinea, or 21 shillings, to purchase.
 During the 16th century, 21 shillings was a large sum of money.

-The Family of the Guinea Pigs
+The Family of the Guinea Pig

 How Were Guinea Pigs Domesticated?